fx-giant/giant-documentations/visual/word-cloud.md

 |Size|Population|
 |Drill Down|Country|

-Displayed in the word cloud are the continents that have their population count according to the size of each word.
-Not only that, by using the drill down setting, several other word clouds could be generated to focus on certain continents of choice.
+Displayed in the word cloud are the continents that have the size of each word shown based on their population count.
+In this example, Asia has the largest population size compared to the other continents, as it has the word displayed in the largest font.
+Since we have the **Drill Down** binding, clicking on the continent will show the data of the countries under the selected continent.

-*Note:* This output will only display the **Drill Down** for the Asia and Europe continents, where a breadcrumb on the top-left of the chart will display which level is being displayed.
+*Note:* This output shows the **Drill Down** examples for the Asia and Europe continents.
+A Drill Down Breadcrumb is available on the top-left of the chart to indicate the Drill Down level currently being displayed.

 **Output**